awsdocs/aws-net-developer-guide/doc_source/iam-apis-intro.md

 ## Version 2 content \(see announcement above\)<a name="w3aac13c17b3b1"></a>

-The AWS SDK for \.NET supports AWS Identity and Access Management \(IAM\), which is a web service that enables Amazon Web Services \(AWS\) customers to manage users and user permissions in AWS\.
+The AWS SDK for \.NET supports AWS Identity and Access Management \(IAM\), which is a web service that enables Amazon Web Services customers to manage users and user permissions in AWS\.

 The following information introduces you to the IAM programming models in the the SDK\.
 There are also links to additional IAM programming resources within the the SDK\.